Ornament Hunting in the Umpqua National Forest's Cottage Grove Ranger District

 Please only take one ornament per household so other families can enjoy the same thrill.
 Every ornament on a given trail features the same design, so you're not missing much by grabbing just one.

-Hungry after your ornament search?
+Hungry after your ornament hunt?
 Of course you are!
 Stop into Creswell Bakery for house-baked pastries or sandwiches (all of which are available to-go), or try Jack Sprats Restaurant for a bit of comfort food.
+We'd also suggest extending your adventure with an overnight stay at the Cottage Grove Inn.

 About 15 minutes north of Cottage Grove, Creswell Bakery has earned a cult following for its artisan breads, house-baked pastries, and filling breakfast and lunch sandwiches (all of which are available to-go if you're eager to hit the trail).
 Ingredients are sourced locally whenever possible.